Chase-William/.Docs/.docs/DotDocs/Core/Loader/ProjectLoadContext.md

 ### ASSEMBLIES_FILE <code><span title="A class that provides a means to build and load a project with all its local project dependencies, assemblies, and types.">String</span></code> *const*

-Summary not provided.

 ### PROJECTS_FILE <code><span title="A class that provides a means to build and load a project with all its local project dependencies, assemblies, and types.">String</span></code> *const*

-Summary not provided.

 ### TYPES_FILE <code><span title="A class that provides a means to build and load a project with all its local project dependencies, assemblies, and types.">String</span></code> *const*

-Summary not provided.